Fergus Storrier - DSEN co-ordinator email@example.com

 Susan Morris - Business and Finance Administrator -firstname.lastname@example.org

-My job is to support the Development Worker and Chief Executive with administration, organising events and meetings, reporting and updating the DSEN website and social media pages.
+My job is to support the Network Co-ordinator and Board members with administration, organising events and meetings, reporting and updating the DSEN website and social media pages.
 I also oversee the day to day finances of the organisaiton.

 Derek is CEO of the Factory Skatepark & children’s soft-play centres in Dundee which have won a number of awards for social impact and business over recent years.
 Derek has over 25 years in the third sector and worked directly in the Social Enterprise sector for 18 years during which he has been involved in establishing a number of charities and social companies and raising over £4m for these enterprises.
 A social entrepreneur working in this country and Uganda he is constantly looking for opportunities to develop services and facilities for communities using fully sustainable business models and firmly believe that individuals and communities need a hand up rather than hand outs!

-Beverley has worked with communities for over 21 years, mainly in a local authority setting, working directly with communities across Angus, working laterally as a Communities Manager.
-She also worked at a strategic policy level, both locally and nationally, in areas such as Community Safety, Tenant Participation, Gypsy Travellers, Local Community Planning, Community Empowerment, Community Engagement, Community Asset Transfer, Pride in Place and Planning for Place to name but a few.
+Beverley has worked within a community setting for over 24 years, mainly within a local authority setting, working directly with communities across Angus, working laterally as a Communities Manager.
+She also worked at a strategic level both locally and nationally, in areas such as Local Community Planning, Community Empowerment, Community Engagement, Community Asset Transfer, Community Safety, Tenant Participation, Gypsy Travellers, Pride in Place and Planning for Place to name but a few.
 Beverley now works as a consultant and accredited coach and has recently taken up the temporary role of Co-ordinator of Angus Social Enterprise Network.
 As well as being a trustee of DSEN, Beverley is also a trustee of Forthill Community Sports Club, a director of Community First and a mentor for the Women’s Business Station.